Fitness trackers for kids have become a hot ticket item in recent years. Read on to find out which device is best suited for your little one.

 - More suitable for younger kids

 The look is the main difference between Vivofit Jr 3 and 2.
 The latest edition comes in the form of a smartwatch with a more high-res, 64 color display.
 This makes it more suitable for younger kids.
-The second takes the shape of a traditional fitness band with an 8 color screen.
+The second generation takes the shape of a traditional fitness band with its 8 colour screen.